14 Writing

 14.1.1 The structure of a scientific paper

-One useful trick for structuring complex arguments is to cross reference your research aims/hypotheses with your results.
+A useful trick for structuring complex arguments is to cross-reference your research aims or hypotheses with your results.
 For example, you could introduce numbered hypotheses in the introduction of an article and then refer to them directly when reporting the relevant analyses and results.
-These cross references can serve to remind readers how different results or analyses relate back to your research goals.
+These cross-references can serve to remind readers how different results or analyses relate back to your research goals.

 14.1.2 Paragraphs, sentences, and words

-Ideally, each paragraph should correspond to a single point in the article’s outline, with the specifics necessary to convince the reader embedded within.
-“P-E-E-L” (Point - Explain - Evidence - Link) is a useful paragraph structure, particularly in the introduction and discussion sections.
+Ideally, each paragraph should correspond to a single point in the article’s outline, with the specifics necessary to convince the reader embedded in it.
+“P-E-E-L” (point-explain-evidence-link) is a useful paragraph structure, particularly in the introduction and discussion sections.
 First, state the paragraph’s message succinctly in the first sentence (P).
-The core of the paragraph is dedicated to further explaining the point and providing evidence (E-E; you can also include a third “E” – an example).
+The core of the paragraph is dedicated to further explaining the point and providing evidence (E-E; you can also include a third “E”—an example).
 At the end of the paragraph, take a couple of sentences to remind the reader of your point and set up a link to the next paragraph.

 14.2 Advice